scare-scale/ScareScale/src/content/movie/primitive-war-2025.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /hael3riLPXk9U6qGdhGkoRkdziH.jpg
+synopsis: "During the Vietnam War, a recon unit ventures to an isolated jungle valley to uncover the fate of a missing platoon.
+They soon find themselves in a fight for their lives against an unexpected enemy — prehistoric dinosaurs."
 ---
-During the Vietnam War, a recon unit ventures to an isolated jungle valley to uncover the fate of a missing platoon.
-They soon find themselves in a fight for their lives against an unexpected enemy — prehistoric dinosaurs.